rkdud007/blog/content/blog/crypto.md

 Regarding type 4), probably no more easy grant money for just doing a “cool project” without being useful in a business context.
 No extreme overflooding downstream of money for experimental ideas or projects, and attention does not matter much anymore(maybe still a token sale, it matters, but I’m talking more about the general context).

 Crypto has been such a unique environment for nerds who just want to build "cool stuff and somehow try to make it useful" can earn money and reputation.
 Unfortunately don’t think this was sustainable.

-Some personal learning:

-* working irl with a small, highly talented, curious, optimistic people is fun
-* A highly talented team might be easier to find in a global setting, which means borderless transaction really matters
-* money, research, engineering,... these are all just methods X for a bigger goal(or value) Y. Just [optimizing for X](https://xyproblem.info/) might not good idea.
-* But yes, money is really important in this capitalism society.
-The only ones who can even realize money is not important is the ones who already have previliage of money.
-* generally computer science topics(distributed system), Cryptography, Rust is pretty fun

-Mainly, I just want to take some time to genuinely think about what excites me, what really matters to me, and the world.
-I’m pretty optimistic that following curiosity and solving random, fun questions could lead the way.
-Well, I’m turning 25 after 3 months, so I can also mark this as a quarter life crisis.
-I’m also happy to chat with people who went through a similar path(regardless of crypto, but more on quarter life crisis in general), so say hi [here](mailto:piapark314@gmail.com)!